 The Pool is fully funded by its member participants.
-Claims are filed by members with the Pool who determines coverage and performs claims adjustment in consultation with Arcadia Claims Services and Adjusters Northwest.
+Claims are filed by members with the Pool who determines coverage and performs claims adjustment in consultation with various independent public adjusters.

 The Pool is governed by a Board of Directors, which is comprised of one designated representative from each participating member.
-An Executive Committee is elected at the annual meeting, and is responsible for overseeing the business affairs of the Pool and providing policy direction to the Pool's Executive Director.
+An Executive Committee is elected at the annual meeting and is responsible for overseeing the business affairs of the Pool and providing policy direction to the Pool's Executive Director.